guardian/dotcom-rendering/docs/architecture/001-dotcom-rendering.md

 minimum deliverable.
 However it has the advantage of producing value even without 100% migration, as any page it serves is clean.
 Also this solution
 "fails fast": it can be assessed and potentially rejected comparatively early on.

+Node.js offers an excellent debugging experience, fast feedback and a vast community to draw on.

 ## Status

 Approved